After sakura: A guide to the lovely flowers of Tokyo’s tsuyu season

-However, due to various environmental consequences, in 2021, we experienced a warm winter and also an early shifting of the blooming of flowers by 2–3 weeks.
+However, due to various environmental consequences, in recent years, we have been experiencing warmer winters here in Japan, and also an early shifting of the blooming of flowers by 2–3 weeks.
 During tsuyu, it rains for about half of the time, and during a quarter of the season, we have sunny perfect blue sky days.
 The blooming of irises and hydrangeas are some sights that are the most beautiful when it rains.
-Today, we will share a selected few spots in Tokyo (東京) where admission is free to enjoy these sights.
+Today, I will share a selected few spots in Tokyo (東京) where admission is free to enjoy these sights.

 Flowering irises at the garden in modern day (left).
 To take a nice photo, stand on the bridge between the iris patches so that you would be surrounded by them (right).
 (Image credit: Wanping)